 III.
 How to Choose a Subtitle Embedding Method?

-- Hard Subtitles: Forcing display (e.g., promotional videos) or when the target device does not support soft subtitles.
+- Hard Subtitles: Forcing display (e.g., promotional videos) or target devices do not support soft subtitles.

-- External Subtitles: Temporary use or need to frequently modify subtitle content.
+- External Subtitles: Temporary use or frequent modification of subtitle content is required.

-- SRT: Only basic text is needed, no special effects requirements, suitable for cross-platform distribution.
+- SRT: Only basic text is needed, no special effect requirements, suitable for cross-platform distribution.

-- ASS: Need to set font, size, color, and other effects, and users use ASS-supporting players.
+- ASS: Need to set font, size, color, and other effects, and users use players that support ASS.

 IV.
 FFmpeg Practical Operations